 fbpx

-How to remove efflorescence from pavers?
+How to remove efflorescence from pavers in 5 steps

 Efflorescence is a crystalline deposit of salts that can form when water is present in or on bricks, concrete, and stones.
 It has a white tint and consists of salt deposits left behind when water evaporates.
 This is a normal and natural occurrence in all concrete and stone products.

-How to remove efflorescence from pavers?
+How to remove efflorescence from pavers

 • Stiff-handled brush or a broom